Quantum Programs (qprog)

 float

-class VariationalQuantumAlgorithm(backend, seed=None, progress_queue=None, **kwargs)[source]
+class VariationalQuantumAlgorithm(backend, optimizer=None, seed=None, progress_queue=None, **kwargs)[source]

 Bases: QuantumProgram